|Office:||Tyler Hall 252|

 |Classroom:||Tyler Hall 114|

 This course examines the use of Bayesian estimation methods for a wide variety of settings in applied economics.
 After a brief primer on Bayesian statistics, we will examine the use of the Metropolis-Hastings algorithm for parameter estimation via Markov Chain Monte Carlo methods.
 The student will write their own Metropolis-Hastings estimation algorithm for an ordinary least squares model.
-Building on this foundation, we will explore heirarchical models (such as mixed regression), multivariate probit, and time series models and we will use Markov Chain sampling methods and how they are implemented in Python pymc3.
+Building on this foundation, we will explore heirarchical and other models, and how they are implemented in Python pymc3.

 ECON 308 (Econometrics) is required for this course.
 It is also highly recommended that you have had ECON 408 (Cross Section) or are willing to learn independently maximum likelihood estimation.
 It is also advantageous to have some programming skills and a working knowledge of linear algebra.
 This class is a very serious undertaking and if you aren't willing to go the extra mile and get up to speed, I can promise you it will be a nightmare.